wied03/karma-opal-rspec/README.md

 ```

 ### Additional requires

-If you have additional requires (on the MRI/server side, not within opal .rb files) that need to be added to your Opal load path, you can do this:
+As of version 1.0.10, karma-opal-rspec issues a `Bundler.require` call when it retrieves assets from Sprockets.
+That means most opal GEMs will have their load paths correctly set for your tests automatically.
+That said, if you need to add additional requires that Bundler's "auto require" feature does not cover, you can specify additional requires (on the MRI/server side, not within opal .rb files) that need to be added to your Opal load path like so:

 ```js
 module.exports = function(config) {